-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, the business-type activities, each major fund, and the aggregate remaining fund information of City of Horn Lake, Mississippi, as of and for the year ended September 30, 2019, and the related notes to the financial statements, which collectively comprise the City of Horn Lake's basic financial statements, and have issued our report thereon dated August 31, 2021.
-The report is modified on the governmental activities, business-type activities and the utility fund because the City did not record a liability or current year expense for other postemployment benefits as required by accounting principles generally accepted in the United States of America.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, the business-type activities, each major fund, and the aggregate remaining fund information of City of Horn Lake, Mississippi, as of and for the year ended September 30, 2020, and the related notes to the financial statements, which collectively comprise the City of Horn Lake's basic financial statements, and have issued our report thereon dated October 19, 2022.
+The report is modified on the governmental activities because the City did not record a liability or current year expense for other postemployment benefits as required by accounting principles generally accepted in the United States of America.